theyacouba/mvc-app/README.md

 # mvc-app
-A simple application built with php using MVC pattern
+A simple application built with php using MVC pattern.